sofiaoleaeuropaea/quake-watch/README.md

 - **Large Datasets**: Pagination and memoization help, but the app doesn’t yet include heavy-duty optimizations like virtualized tables or clustered map markers.
 - **Offline Use**: The app depends on the live USGS feed, so it won’t work without an internet connection.
 - **Design**: The styling was intentionally kept simple and functional, with the main focus on clarity and core functionality rather than a polished, production-ready look.
 In the future, more advanced data analysis features could be added, such as interactive charts or trend visualizations, e.g..
+- **Unit Testing**: Only `normalizeEarthquakeData` is covered as a demonstration for this project.
+Additional tests must be added for hooks (e.g., `usePagination`, `useEarthquakes`) and utilities to increase confidence and coverage.